-The undersigned hereby appoints David Thomson, Ken Korioth and Rose Alinaya, and The undersigned hereby appoints David Thomson, Ken Korioth and Rose Alinaya, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of MannKind Corporation Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the MannKind Corporation to be held June 2, 2011 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.
+The undersigned hereby appoints David Thomson, Ken Korioth and Rose Alinaya, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of MannKind Corporation Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the MannKind Corporation to be held May 17, 2012 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED FOR ALL NOMINEES IN PROPOSAL 1, FOR PROPOSALS 2, 3, 4, AND 6 AND FOR THE SELECTION OF ONE YEAR ON PROPOSAL 5.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED FOR ALL NOMINEES IN PROPOSAL 1 AND, FOR PROPOSALS 2, 3, 4, AND 5.

-All votes must be received by 5:00 P.M., Eastern Daylight Time, June 1, 2011.
+All votes must be received by 5:00 P.M., Eastern Daylight Time, May 16, 2012.

-PROXY TABULATOR F OR

-X MANNKIND CORPORA c/o MEDIANT COMMUNICATIONS P.O.
-BOX 8016 CARY, NC 27512-9903 TION
+PROXY TABULATOR FOR MANNKIND CORPORATION c/o MEDIANT COMMUNICATIONS P.O.
+BOX 8016

-EVENT# Γ ٦

-CLIENT #
+EVENT# Г CARY, NC 27512-9903

+CLIENT#

-OFFICE # L L
+OFFICE# L